khulnasoft/tracker/docs/docs/advanced/data-sources/builtin/process-tree.md

 # Process Tree Data

-The `Process Tree` feature offers a structured view of processes and threads active in the system where Tracee is deployed.
+The `Process Tree` feature offers a structured view of processes and threads active in the system where Tracker is deployed.
 This setup facilitates quick access, updates, and tracking of processes, child processes, and related threads.
 All relationship and metadata data points for processes and threads are versioned, so you can pull data snapshots from a precise timestamp.

 ## Enabling the Feature